-Prior to scheduling your defense, and when you and your advisor agree that you are ready for the defense of your dissertation, you should submit copies of your draft dissertation manuscript to all committee members and the program director.
+Prior to scheduling your defense, and when you and your advisor agree that you are ready for the defense of your dissertation, you should submit copies of your draft dissertation manuscript to all dissertation advisory committee members (including the external committee member) and the program director.
 You should expect that there could be considerable re-writing after this draft submission.
 You should allow at least three weeks for your committee members to read the manuscript and comment.
 Depending on the nature of the comments, you will need to plan sufficient time for revising.
 It is in your interest to keep in very close contact with all committee members so you can anticipate their remarks and accommodate them as much as possible during this revision stage.
 The program director may provide feedback on the content as well as format.
 Thus, the draft copy should conform to all the regulations regarding the dissertation manuscript presentation.